Does sustainability matter to you?

 Results: over and over, the consultations were incomplete, too general or failed to consider the clients' interests.
 Often, advisors failed to adequately complete client profiles or address their sustainability preferences, and sometimes they even recommended inappropriate products.

 This is a warning signal for consumers.
 They should remember that an advisory meeting is also a sales meeting, at least from the bank's point of view.
 Sustainability is not (yet) a compulsory part of these services.
 This means that retail clients need to be aware of their rights and ask questions in case of doubt.

-The "Good Advice" section provides information about financial advisory, answers frequently asked questions, and points out important pitfalls.
+The "Meeting your advisor" section provides information about financial advisory, answers frequently asked questions, and points out important pitfalls.